How to contribute to the Go language

 Configure Git script

-3. Register to Gerrit
+3. Register with Gerrit

 Typical Gerrit home page